aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 sudo lxc config set core.https_address :8443
 ```

-You can now import the image with:
+You can now import the image with and get it ready for the Chromebook.

 ```bash
 # Replace `lxc-metadata` and `lxc` with the directories where you built the metadata and the RootFS.
 lxc image import --public --alias lxc-nixos ${lxc-metadata}/tarball/*.tar.xz ${lxc}/tarball/*.tar.xz
 ```

-We are now ready to deploy the image to the Chromebook.

 #### How-to: Deploying the image